Friday, April 29, 2011

 Early research included this vacuum chamber used for trapped ion quantum computing experiments at Los Alamos.
 LANL photo.

-ocally, quantum-mechanic researcher Seth Lloyd of the Santa Fe Institute, Ivan H. Deutsch at UNM, and scientists at Los Alamos and Sandia national laboratories are working on quantum computers. (
+Locally, quantum-mechanic researcher Seth Lloyd of the Santa Fe Institute, Ivan H. Deutsch at UNM, and scientists at Los Alamos and Sandia national laboratories are working on quantum computers.
+(Full Story)

 LANL selects businesses for water monitoring

-erranearPMC LLC and Eberline Services Inc. will compete for up to $80 million in well drilling and groundwater monitoring work for Los Alamos National Laboratory. (
+TerranearPMC LLC and Eberline Services Inc. will compete for up to $80 million in well drilling and groundwater monitoring work for Los Alamos National Laboratory.
+(Full Story)

 To subscribe to Los Alamos Report, please e-mail listmanager@lanl.gov and include the words subscribe losalamosreport in the body of your email message; to unscubscribe, include unsubscribe losalamosreport.